-With this setup, Doctrine will use one of the replica connections picked once per request randomly for all queries until the first writing query (e.g. insert or update) is executed.
-From that point on the primary server will be used solely.
+With this setup, Doctrine will use one of the slave connections picked once per request randomly for all queries until the first writing query (e.g. insert or update) is executed.
+From that point on the master server will be used solely.
 This is to solve the problems of replication lag and possibly inconsistent query results.

-Tip: You can also setup the primary database as a replica, if you want to also use it for load-balancing reading queries.
-However, this might lead to higher load on the primary database and should be well observed.
+Tip: You can also setup the master database as a slave, if you want to also use it for load-balancing reading queries.
+However, this might lead to higher load on the master database and should be well observed.